Xilinx/Vitis-Tutorials/AI_Engine_Development/AI_Engine_Development.rst

    * - :doc:`Super Sampling Rate FIR Filters <./Design_Tutorials/02-super_sampling_rate_fir/README>`
      - The purpose of this tutorial is to provide a methodology to enable you to make appropriate choices depending on the filter characteristics, and to provide examples on how to implement Super Sampling Rate (SSR) FIR Filters on a Versal® ACAP AI Engine processor array.

+   * - :doc:`Beamforming Design <./Design_Tutorials/03-beamforming/README>`
+     - This tutorial demonstrates the creation of a beamforming system running on the AI Engine, PL, and PS, and the validation of the design running on this heterogeneous domain.

    * - :doc:`AIE Emulation on Custom Platforms <./Design_Tutorials/04-custom-platform-emulation/README>`
      - This tutorial demonstrates the creation and emulation of an AIE design including the Adaptive DataFlow (ADF) graph, RTL kernels, and a custom VCK190 platform.

+   * - :doc:`2D-FFT <./Design_Tutorials/06-fft2d_AIEvsHLS/README>`
+     - This tutorial performs two implementations of a system-level design (2D-FFT): one with AI Engine, and the other with HLS using the DSP Engines.

+   * - :doc:`FIR Filter <./Design_Tutorials/07-firFilter_AIEvsHLS/README>`
+     - This tutorial demonstrates the implementations of a system-level design (FIR Filter) using AI Engines and HLS with DSP Engines in the Versal device plus PL including LUTs, flip-flops (FFs), and block RAMs.

+   * - :doc:`N-Body Simulator <./Design_Tutorials/08-n-body-simulator/README>`
+     - It is a system-level design that uses the AI Engine, PL, and PS resources to showcase the following features:

+       - A Python model of an N-Body Simulator run on x86 machine
+       - A scalable AI Engine design that can utilize up to 400 AI Engine tiles